Bregor/spbruby-deploy-notes/README.md

     # gem in rubygems-update gemcutter --no-ri --no-rdoc

 ## Rails
+    Not sure if this step must be here.
+It is an application specific things and they have to be installed as part of deployment
+    Also I don't think that gems have to be installed under root.
+I would create a dedicated user per web application (spbruby in that case) and install gem under it.
+This way it should be possible to have several applications depending on different gem versions and they should not conflict (tough I have not tested it yet).
     # apt-get install -y sqlite3 libsqlite3-dev mysql-server libmysqlclient15-dev postgresql-8.3 postgresql-server-dev-8.3 libpq-dev
     # gem in sqlite3-ruby mysql pg thin rails  --no-ri --no-rdoc